AndrejMitrovic/dtk/readme.md

 Use [dub] to run any of the examples:

 ```
+$ dub --config=buttons

-# Also try: menus, images, and other samples found in the 'examples' folder.
+# Also try the configs: menus, images, and other examples found in the 'examples' folder.
-dub --config=buttons
 ```

-## Building
+## Building dtk as a static library

 Run [dub] alone to build `dtk` as a static library:

 ```
+$ dub

+# Alternatively:
-dub
+$ dub --config=dtk
 ```

 ## Documentation